 A pan mode allows the user to explore areas beyond the glider.
+This is particularly useful when task planning.

-- Enable pan mode by button menu or by gesture.
+- 1. Enable pan mode by button menu or by gesture.
 The gesture for this is moving your fingertip up, right, down, left, supposed to form a "P". - 2.
 The map can then be panned by dragging the screen or using the cursor keys.
 For Altair, panning is performed with the inner/outer rotary knob.